January 19, 2016

 Inspection of Outdoor Units

-Sensitive parts of the HVAC systems may need extra care.
+Sensitive parts of the HVAC maintenance may need extra care.
 They include thermostats, fans, and electrical connections.
-Your plumber will advise you on the best practices to help in maintaining your systems.
+Your plumber will advise you on the best practices to help maintain your systems.
 These include ensuring attics have adequate ventilation and not using air conditioners unnecessarily.
-You should also avoid running a bath and kitchen exhaust fans unless it is necessary.
+You should also avoid running bath and kitchen exhaust fans unless it is necessary.